Education

 Service Learning and Community-Based Medical Education Importance

 In the service learning format, professionals and students bring technical and scientific expertise to the community to provide relief.
 Through serving others, they gain more than they give with knowledge from community members on culture, public health priorities, and the influence of social determinants on health.
 Increased community engagement and reciprocal knowledge transfer prepare students to practice in the rapidly changing healthcare environment—one that includes an important agenda of community accountability.
 Global health experiences increase awareness of international issues relevant to health, exposure to other cultures, languages and knowledge of other health care systems.
-Providing our future healthcare professionals training and hands-on opportunities enhances their civic and social development.
-These experiences will benefit our future healthcare professionals and their patients, building more effective providers.
-As both civic participants and health care providers, resulting in more empathetic, ethical, and compassionate professionals who themselves have a knowledge and passion to tackle and address the socioeconomic disparities and divide troubling underserved parts of the world.
+Providing future healthcare professionals with training and hands-on opportunities enhances civic and social development.
+These experiences will benefit healthcare professionals and their patients, building more effective providers, who serve as both civic participants and health care professionals.
+We invest our efforts in nurturing culturally competent and empathetic professionals that are invested in applying their training in underserved parts of the world.

 Voulenteer Training